Jaunger/apkDecypher/README.md

 ---

 ## Conclusion
 This project provided valuable hands-on experience with reverse engineering and working with APK files.
-By carefully analyzing and reconstructing the app, I was able to uncover the hidden message and understand the game mechanics.
+By carefully analyzing and reconstructing the app, I was able to receive the message and understand the game mechanics.